ComputeCanada/magic_castle/README.md

 #### 4.7.1 Post Build Modification Effect

-Modifying one of these variable after the cluster is built leads to the destruction of the corresponding volume and attachment and the creation of a new empty volume and attachment.
+Modifying one of these variables after the cluster is built leads to the destruction of the corresponding volume and attachment and the creation of a new empty volume and attachment.